 Another Venetian experience we’d never done was to attend a Vivaldi concert.
 Antonio Vivaldi was born in Venice and considered one of the greatest Baroque composers.
 His compositions are celebrated by musicians in period costumes and the concerts are set in some of the most beautiful churches and schools in Venice.

 Never having made it to a concert while we lived so close to Venice for all of those years, it was one of the experiences we had to have on this trip back to Venice.
-With Monograms, the front of house tickets are reserved.
+With Independence by Globus, the front of house tickets are reserved.
 There aren’t assigned seats, but we still ended up in the very front row.

 We also opted for a full day trip to Verona and Amarone wine tasting.
 Though we’d been to Verona many times over our years living in Italy, it was always for a specific purpose like going to the opera or visiting the Christmas markets.
 We’d never actually toured Verona and this day trip gave us the chance.